Sriee/notify/README.md

 ### MySQL Setup

 I going to create a database called Test with one table, udf function and a trigger to call the udf function.
+I have MySQL running on my buntu Machine.
+If you are running MySQL on any other environment, please refer MySQL's UDF documentation.

 1. sudo ./path/to/project/udf/install.sh
    If you are getting error with udf registeration
-      - Make sure you have installed libmysqlclient-dev on your machine
+      + Make sure you have installed libmysqlclient-dev on your machine
-      - You have admin writes to delete and update /usr/lib directory
+      + You have admin writes to delete and update /usr/lib directory
-      - Check the installation path of mysql plugin.
+      + Check the installation path of mysql plugin.
 The default path where install.sh tries to install the mysql udf library is
       `/usr/lib/mysql/plugin/`

 2. Login to mysql & Initialize it. `source /path/to/project/udf/initialize.sql`